SirriRyisa/Blog_app/README.md

 - **Postgresql**
 - **CSS**

-## Methodology used
-- TDD via RSPEC

 ## Getting Started
 To get a local copy up and running follow these simple example steps.

 ## Prerequisites

-- You need Ruby v3+, Rails v7+ and Postgresql installed on your machine.
+Install Ruby v3+, Rails v7+ and Postgresql installed on your machine.

 ## Setup